lol-archiver/lol-vo-lines-dictation/src/Event Order.md

-# Event Sort Order
-- Pick
+# Sorting of common events
-- Ban
+- Pick or Ban

-- Kill Champion with Spec
-- First Encounter with Spec
-- Taunt with Spec
-- Attack Champion
-- Kill Champion
+- Special
 	- Multi Kill

-- Death
-- Respawn

-- First Move
+	- Continuous Kill
-- Move Order
+	- Buy Item
-- Recall
+	- Turn From
+	- (with Tower, Monster, and other In-map)
 		- Approach
+	- (by)
+		- Shield By
+		- Health By
+		- Buff By
+- Interactive
+	- (with a Kind of something)
+	- (with a Champion or a Skin)
 	- Joke
+		- Joke Response
 	- Taunt
+		- Taunt Response
 	- Dance
 	- Laugh
+	- Ping
+- Move
+	- First Move
+	- Long Move
+	- Move
+	- Recall
+- Battle
+	- Attack Champion
+	- Kill Champion

-- But Item
+	- Death
-- Turn From
+	- Respawn
+- Attack and Skill

-- Basic Attack
+	- Basic Attack or Critical Attack
-- Crit

-- PQWER
+	- Skill PQWER

-- Shield By